ammarhakim/gkyl-doc/source/applications.rst

 .. [#gsim] The concept of apps was introduced in Gkeyll 2.0 (Gkyl).
 In the 1.0 version of the code the input files contained the complete simulation cycle.
-Although Gkyl can still be used in this fashion, it is best to switch to the app model as it simplifies the user input considerably.
+Although Gkyl can still be used in that fashion, it is best to switch to the app model as it simplifies the user input considerably.